All The Details On Claire Underwood's Amazing Bob From

 But despite the bob being so perfectly sleek and straight, Saia says that styling took no more than 20 minutes on any given day, meaning it's easy to copy Claire Underwood's style at home.
 "On a typical day it was flat-ironed straight with the slightest curve under," Saia says.
 "Smoothing products and oils were used to catch flyaways while keeping movement in it."

 And here were a lot of products at work.
-Saia used a mix of Philip B. Russian Amber Imperial Conditioning Creme, Oribe's Supershine Light Moisturizing Crème and Impermeable Anti-Humidity Spray, Little Barn Apothecary's Rose and Juniper Hair Mist, Kevin Murphy's Free Hold Cream, a number of different Moroccan Oil creams, as well as a variety of Kératase elixirs, shampoos, and smoothing serums to get every hair just so.
+Saia used a mix of Philip B. Russian Amber Imperial Conditioning Creme ($166), Oribe's Supershine Light Moisturizing Crème ($52) and Impermeable Anti-Humidity Spray ($42), Little Barn Apothecary's Rose and Juniper Hair Mist ($15), Kevin Murphy's Free Hold Cream ($42), a number of different Moroccan Oil creams, as well as a variety of Kératase elixirs, shampoos, and smoothing serums to get every hair just so.

 Of course, with hair this smooth and sleek, we had to ask: Is that really Wright's hair, or is it a wig?
 Saia is leaving that question up for you to answer.
 "Part of the fun is not knowing," she says.
 "I'll let the fans be the judge."